Truckee River Rafting and Whitewater Rafting near Lake Tahoe & Reno

 Who may participate on a Truckee River Rafting Trip:

 Youths from 7 years up are welcome.
-For children under 7 years, the Class 2 run on the Lower Middle American or the East Carson (south of Lake Tahoe) are recommended (see Rafting with Children).
+For children under 7 years, the Class 2 run on the Lower Middle American or the East Carson (south of Lake Tahoe, before July only usually) are recommended (see Rafting with Children).
 We also welcome seniors, but younger and older members of a group may wish to walk around the last section of Class 3+ rapids.
 Also see our information on Safety if you have any questions about abilities or physical limitations.

 Truckee River Rafting Prices: